VincentPeters/gaze-detection/docs/ai_tracking.md

    - Save videos in MP4 format with expanded face regions.
    - Continue recording briefly after eye contact is lost for smoother videos.
    - Implement robust face tracking to handle temporary detection failures.
+   - Create a centralized configuration system for easy parameter adjustment.

 By following these steps, you'll integrate a **pre-trained direct eye contact detector** into your existing face detection pipeline, obtaining a reliable measure of whether someone is looking directly at the camera even when pupil-based methods fail for smaller or distant faces.